Special metrics in hypercomplex geometry: Preliminary results

-One can easily see that all the definitions above are mimicking the analogous definitions of, respectively, K\"ahler, strongly Gauduchon, Gauduchon and balanced metrics arising in complex Geometry, see \cite{cPaul,Gau2,Mich, Pop09}.\\ As in the complex case, we have that an HKT metric is, in particular, a quaternionic balanced metric.
-Moreover, any quaternionic balanced metric is quaternionic strongly Gauduchon.
-Finally, any quaternionic strongly Gauduchon metric is of course quaternionic Gauduchon.
-On the other hand, the converses are not true in general.
-We shall collect in the last Section examples showing that the inclusions among the classes of manifolds admitting these metrics might be strict.
-For instance, as far as we know, we provide the first examples of compact hypercomplex manifolds admitting quaternionic strongly Gauduchon metrics but no quaternionic balanced metrics.
-Finally, we also mention Example \ref{Ex:Andrada-Tolcachier}, which entails that not all hypercomplex manifolds admit quaternionic Gauduchon metrics.
+All the definitions above are mimicking the analogous definitions of, respectively, K\"ahler, balanced, strongly Gauduchon, Gauduchon metrics arising in complex Geometry, see \cite{cPaul,Gau2,Mich, Pop09}.\\ The properties in Definition \ref{def:specialmetrics} are listed in order of strength.
+However, we shall collect examples in Section \ref{Sec:Ex} showing that the inclusions among the classes of manifolds admitting these metrics are strict.
+For instance, as far as we know, we provide the first example of compact hypercomplex manifold admitting quaternionic strongly Gauduchon metrics but no quaternionic balanced metrics.

-We conclude this Section briefly describing the symmetrization technique.
-In the spirit of searching special metrics, the utility of this procedure is that it allows to consider invariant ones.
-The fundamental idea behind this process can be traced back to Belgun \cite[Proof of Theorem 7]{Belgun}.
-Let $ G $ be a simply connected Lie group admitting a co-compact lattice $ \Gamma $.
-In particular $ G $ is unimodular and admits a bi-invariant volume form $ \nu $ (see e.g. \cite[Lemma 6.2]{Milnor}), which we may normalize so that on the compact quotient $ M=\Gamma \backslash G $ we have $ \int_M \nu=1 $.
-The symmetrization map $ \mu $ sends a $ k $-form on $ M $ to a left-invariant one by averaging it against the bi-invariant volume:

-If $ f\in C^\infty(M,\R) $ then $\mu(f)$ is a constant and clearly, the symmetrization of an invariant form gives back the form itself.
-Moreover, the averaging process commutes with the exterior differential and, if $ G $ (and then also $ M $) is equipped with a left-invariant complex structure, it also commutes with it.
-In \cite[Proof of Theorem 3.1]{Fino-Grantcharov}, Fino and Grantcharov show that if $ M $ is equipped with an invariant hypercomplex structure $ \mathsf{H} $ and a compatible HKT metric, then it is also equipped with a compatible invariant HKT metric.
-The same holds for all the other kind of special metrics we are interested in.